mlcommons/mobile_app_open/mobile_back_litert/README.md

   upgraded on its own: a 2.2.0 `libLiteRtMetalAccelerator.dylib` will not load into a 2.1.5 runtime, nor the reverse.

+  Moving the pin was tried far enough to cost it.
+The 2.2.0 source and both prebuilts (`binaries/2.2.0/ios_arm64`, `.../android_arm64`) exist, and `patches/custom_buffer_teardown.patch` still applies -- `~CustomBuffer` is unchanged between the two releases. `enable-png-in-tensorflow-lite-tools-evaluation.patch` does not: 2.2.0 refactored `image_preprocessing_stage.cc` to `ABSL_LOG` and changed `ImageData::data` from a `unique_ptr` to a `std::vector<float>`, so `LoadImagePng` has to be rewritten against the new data model rather than re-offset.
+That makes the bump its own change, and one that moves the runtime for Android as much as for iOS, so it needs re-validating on every device rather than riding along here.

   Until both are resolved `stable_diffusion` stays on CPU, and the pipeline handles the failure rather than pretending: the GPU attempt fails, everything built so far is released, the pages are handed back and the three recompile